13205 W. Washington Blvd, Los Angeles, CA

 Yes.
 The prominent cause of diminishing athletic ability with aging is due to years of microtrauma from maximum exertion coupled with the cumulative results of old unresolved injuries.
 When Sports Massage is used on a regular basis, the effects of these traumas are lessened.
 The effects of injuries are overcome.
 The muscle tissues and facia remain supple and pliable much longer.
 The musculoskeletal system keeps full range of motion.
 Couple these benefits with the extra 20% performance that Sports Massage gives you, then the natural “slowdown” associated with aging is pushed back to a much later time.

 That depends on several factors such as training volume and intensity, whether or not you have chronic pain or acute injury, and other factors.
 For some athletes, a weekly massage gives huge results.
 Other athletes only get an occasional Sports Massage if they’re in pain.
 The best way to reduce the effects of hard training is with regular Sports Massage.
-We suggest you try a series of 5 to 6 Sports Massages to see how you feel when the positive effects accumulate.
+We suggest you try a series Sports Massages to see how you feel when the positive effects accumulate.
 Then you’ll be able to decide how often you need a Sports Massage.
 However, it is a fact that even getting massaged once a month regularly has long lasting positive impact.

 Sometimes yes.
 If you have a tight painful neck and shoulder complex you can expect to come away from a Sports Massage experiencing a lot of relief, at least for a while.
 But it probably took you months or years to get that way.
 It’s not reasonable to expect permanent relief from an hour session of Sports Massage.
 The effects of Sports Massage are very much like the effects of athletic training.
-Your first bike ride won’t turn you into Lance Armstrong.
-But a consistent training program will turn you into a competitive cyclist.
+Your first bike ride won’t turn you into a Tour de France Champion, but a consistent training program will turn you into a competitive cyclist.
 So it is with Sports Massage.
 Consistent Sports Massage can offer very positive results to chronic issues and painful conditions.
 The therapists at LA Sports Massage are experienced with the issues seen in modern sports and athletics.
 We will be able to assess your issues and help you design a program to help you overcome them in the shortest possible time.

 Yes, by all means.
 At LA Sports Massage you get the massage that you ask for.
 Not only do we provide the various forms of Sports Massage, we also are fluent in Swedish, shiatsu, pregnancy, and Esalen/relaxation massage.